 E-Stim Acupuncture is a technique that works with the nervous system and muscles to restore correct brain-body communication.
 This therapy is excellent for post-stroke recovery, Bell’s Palsy, nerve hypersensitivity, or nerve degeneration.
 Dr. Jes or Dr. Danielle will determine if and when this is beneficial for each patient to have E-Stim Acupuncture during treatment.

-ATP Resonance BioTherapy™ is a non-invasive and painless technique for treating pain that uses low-level electrical current.
-The current is delivered to certain parts of the body in an attempt to relieve the pain.
+ATP Therapy is a non-invasive and painless technique for treating pain that uses frequency-specific microcurrents.
+ATP (adenosine triphosphate) is the source of energy for use and storage at the cellular level.
+Microcurrents are delivered to certain parts of the body in an attempt to promote ATP production in the body.
 Frequencies have a direct effect on our bodies and can almost instantaneously change the chemistry.
 For example, there are frequencies clinically proven to reduce inflammation and others that improve circulation.
 It’s like writing a computer program for our bodies to heal.
 There are 100’s of frequencies that we use to reduce inflammation and pain.

 Herbal Medicine is a core part of Traditional Chinese Medicine and has been effectively used for over 5000 years.
 At Acu Chatt, we use a combination of patent formulas and raw herbs depending on the condition we are working with.
 While a natural form of medicine, herbal formulas are still medicine and should only be taken under the guidance of a trained professional.